jnozzi/cocoadev.com/SiteContent/General/TopDownProgramming.markdown

-A development approach wherein the highest level modules of a solution are written first and initially only call ''stub'' routines which are to be filled in later.
+A development approach wherein the highest level modules of a solution are written first and initially only call *stub* routines which are to be filled in later.

-Not surprisingly, this is the opposite of [[BottomUpProgramming]].
+Not surprisingly, this is the opposite of General/BottomUpProgramming.

 Pros: